 The ______ Division (section/zone) is also committed to promoting the inclusion and education of diverse individuals and embracing diverse ideas in the professions of engineering and engineering technology.
 The ____ Division (section/zone) recognizes that diversity is strength in creativity, broadness of new ideas, and embracing new perspectives to arrive at the most truly innovative, resource-smart solutions possible.

 Check out the summaries of the many sessions that were sponsored by the ASEE Diversity Committee at the annual conference!
-Did you love our diversity-themed footsteps?
-You can also find the list on our conference page!
 Click here for the list of sessions.

 Safe Zone Workshop Resources

-Resources from the Safe Zone Workshops at the 2014 Annual ASEE meeting are available here.
+Some resources from the Safe Zone Workshops are available here.